 As your child enters kindergarten, their ability to invite other children into their play and play successfully for long periods of time will mature.
 Pretend play will involve more imaginative and elaborate story telling (called ‘play scripts’) that may not be within your child’s direct experience, such as building rocket ships and flying to the moon.
 Toys and characters in play will be given a voice and will engage in logically sequenced actions and events that have a clear ending or goal.

-Appropriate development of play and social skills is important for a child to develop before they commence prep.
 By the age of 5 years, true cooperative play emerges.
 Play sequences become elaborate, organised and logical.
 Play scripts begin to involve problem situations, such as the princess getting stuck high in the castle and needing to be rescued.

 Through play, your child begins practising using language to direct, negotiate, predict and problem solve with their peers.
 They will learn how to consider the thoughts and feelings of other people as they quite literally put themselves in another person’s shoes during role play.
 Pretend play is therefore important for the development of social skills, problem solving and critical thinking skills, the understanding of emotions and behaviour, and for developing empathy and perspective taking.